Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Dynamic Meshes.md

 ## Baking a Dynamic Mesh

-First, create an authoring component that inherits OverrideMeshRendererBase.
+First, create an authoring component that implements `IOverrideMeshRenderer`.
 This action will disable default Mesh Renderer baking.

 ```csharp